Celebrate Nebraska’s Birthday with a State Study!

 In addition to a lack of personal experience, the district gave me ZERO resources to use to teach this curriculum, no textbooks, no informational books, no teacher’s manuals, nothing, zero, zip!
 So to say I really was not qualified or prepared to teach this required Social Studies curriculum is an understatement!

 I made it through that first year, how I’m not quite sure?
 I learned about Nebraska right along with my students.
-The second-year I was able to start to refine the resources that I created and by the third year, it was looking even better.
+The second year I was able to start to refine the resources that I created and by the third year, it was looking even better.
 The silver lining of the experience is that by being given nothing I was able to refine my creating skills and have been able to utilize those skills with my The Teaching Bank adventures!

-When my son was in 4th-grade his teacher contacted me asking if I had any resources to help with her Nebraska Unit.
+When my son was in 4th grade his teacher contacted me asking if I had any resources to help with her Nebraska Unit.
 I enjoy sharing my resources with my children’s teachers and her email sparked an idea to create a product line using the materials I had created for my own classroom.
 I would have been in heaven to have something like this available in my first year of teaching!
-So with that my Complete Nebraska State Study Interactive Notebook Unit, was born!
+So with that my Complete Nebraska State Study Interactive Notebook Unit was born!

 I do understand that this product doesn’t have the widest audience, mainly Nebraska teachers!
-I created it with 11 distinct sections so that can be used in isolation or as a full-year curriculum so that teachers can pick and choose to fit their needs.
+I created it with 11 distinct sections that can be used in isolation or as a full-year curriculum so that teachers can pick and choose to fit their needs.
 This also gave me the opportunity to offer the Lewis & Clark section and The Oregon Trail section as separate, stand-alone items to market to the wider US audience.
 You don’t have to be a Nebraska teacher to use either of those!

 The unit is broken into the following sections: